 Colorado courts and juries may infer that your “ability is impaired” when your BAC is:

-- over 0.05% but
+- more than 0.05% but

 - less than 0.08%.

-However, we can rebut this legal inference with other evidence, such as eyewitness testimony that you were driving safely.
+However, we can rebut this inference with other evidence, such as eyewitness testimony that you were driving safely.

 2. DWAI vs. DUI